 "OK, Izzy, let's do it!"
 Tentomon said, his wings buzzing more cheerfully than usual.

-"Right," Izzy agreed, producing the piece of his Crest.
-He had returned the fragments to the other kids while they rode Imperialdramon, so his was the only one he still had.
+"Right," Izzy said, producing the piece of his Crest.
 Mimi got hers out, too, and they walked up and placed them on their respective columns.
 The little fragments glowed weakly purple and green, like they were trying to imitate Xuanwumon's aura.

 The kids and their Digimon all looked confused.
 "Full power?"
 Izzy asked.
 "What do you mean, Xuanwumon?"